Splunk Security

 Once data gets ingested into the Index, it is available for searching and analysis.
 Then, you can save search results into reports that can then be used to power dashboard panels.
 And that comes not just from tools that can sift through the volume of alerts and distractions.
 Analysts must find the cause, impact, and best resolution from all infrastructure elements.
 This will include the applications, networks, devices, and human users.

 Splunk Enterprise Security allows you to streamline the incident management process.
-Consolidating incident management will enable effective lifecycle management of security incidents.
-This, in turn, enables rapid decision-making.
+Consolidating incident management will enable effective lifecycle management of security incidents, enabling rapid decision-making.
 Here, we automatically align all security contexts together for fast incident qualification.

-With Splunk Security, we have a framework for rule management where we can manage all correlation rules across the system.
+With Splunk Security, we have a framework for rule management, using which we can manage all correlation rules across the system.

 Detailed Information on Splunk SOAR

-With automated playbooks to orchestrate and execute actions across different point products.
-Splunk SOAR can automate repetitive tasks, investigation, and response.
-To carry out the automation, we have several playbooks that are considered to be low-code.
-So, implementing low-code “playbooks” allows for the codification of processes where automation can be applied to improve consistency and time savings.
+With automated playbooks orchestrating and executing actions across different point products, Splunk SOAR can automate repetitive tasks, investigation, and response.
+We have several playbooks that are considered low-code to carry out the automation.
+Implementing low-code “playbooks” allows for the codification of processes where automation can be applied to improve consistency and time savings.

 Then, we could have a list of actions based on playbook results.
 This could include further investigation tasks or notifying users.
-Finally, when you want to push the borders of automation, we could have several steps to isolate or quarantine hosts depending on the results of the previous playbooks, which would be integrated with multi-factor authentication to ensure the action is appropriately authorized.
+Finally, when you want to push the boundaries of automation, we could have several steps to isolate or quarantine hosts depending on the results of the previous playbooks.
+These steps would be integrated with multi-factor authentication to ensure the action is appropriately authorized.

-So, we have noted low-code playbooks and how they can be used to automate tasks and merge with security tools and other Spunk products.
+We have noted low-code playbooks and how they can be used to automate tasks and merge with security tools and other Spunk products.
 All of this is done with workbooks and phases.
-So, we can have a single workbook with several tasks to complete, and after executing these tasks, we can quickly start a separate phase or even a different workbook.
+For example, we can have a single workbook with several tasks to complete, and after executing these tasks, we can quickly start a separate phase or even a different workbook.

-So, you want to perform a containment action.
-This is where the SOAR platform can, for example, use Carbon Black.
-Here, you can have manual, semi-automatic, or fully automatic.
+You want to perform a containment action.
+The SOAR platform can, for example, use Carbon Black.
+Here, you can have manual, semi-automatic, or fully automatic containment.
 Or you can use Zscaler for containment.
 So, there are several additional products that SOAR can integrate with.

 In this scenario, there will be one phase.
 And several playbooks in a single phase.
 First, some playbooks can be triggered automatically, and some are invoked manually.
 Then, some are being gathered manually but will have prompts for additional information.